Home > Archive: December, 2011

 I am feeling broke because of the selloff.
 I recognize that I must act against my feelings in investing.
 Hubby gets paid tomorrow, so I'll see if gold slips below this year's average price, and ask about Maple Leafs: expecting big swings.
 And it's a triple-paycheque month: that's always good.

-If you missed this post and want to participate in the recipe exchange, please do.
+and want to participate in the recipe exchange, please do.
 And thanks to those joining in the recipe exchange -- you've posted some intriguing offerings!

 I received an e-mail recipe exchange tree.
 I am wondering if I can get six to twenty recipes as comments in here to give to my e-mail friends.
 Naturally the repeat visitors to this post can use what commentators share.